The Wake Up & Fight MasK

 HOW DO I CARE FOR MY MASK?

-All masks are machine washable in hot water and should be hung to dry, and iron as needed, When ironing, DO NOT iron the elastic straps as those can melt under the heat.
+All masks should be hand washed, lay flat to dry, and iron as needed, When ironing, DO NOT iron the elastic straps as those can melt under the heat.

 We recommend washing your mask before first use and following every wear, to provide the most safety to the wearer.